ari-party/nomi/README.md

 It checks if the bot's role is above the highest role of the member who sent a message.
 If it's above, then it will check the message for these bypassable characters and deletes it if found.

 ![Nomi in action](https://github.com/ari-party/nomi/assets/49074962/873b34c0-cc42-4b39-b8c9-29bc1ae7dfa9)

+If you wish for Nomi not to reply with these messages (as shown in the image above), simply don't include the send messages permission.

 ## Installation